mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 <div class="print-page-break"></div>

-### Errors and Warnings
+### Intensity Analysis Errors and Warnings

 When the intensity analysis has a problem analyzing a spine, errors and warnings will be set for that spine.
-Most errors are due to an ROI going off the image or in problems with drawing a valid backbone ROI (near the end of a segment).
+Most errors are due to an ROI going off the image or when there are problems drawing a valid backbone ROI near the end of a segment.

 There are two ways to browse errors and warning:

  - Use the 'Errors & Warnings' button in the [search panel][4].
  - Examine the 'Errors' column in a stacks [point list panel][5]

+The user is in charge of fixing spine intensity errors.

+If you have lots of spines, spines with intensity analysis errors can be marked as 'int bad' by selecting the spine and seleting 'int bad'.
+If the spine is connected to other spines in a time-series (map) then right-click a spine in the map plot and select 'int-bad'.

-Be careful of spines that are very close to each other.
+In general, be very careful of spines that are close to each other.
 As spine density increases, the spine ROI of a spine will start to overlap with the spine ROI of its neighbors.

-There are two ways to check for nearby (high density spines).
-These are slightly different measurements, the first is examining closeness of the spine head as a 3D point, the second is examining closeness by looking at the connection point along a segment.
+There are two ways to check for nearby spines.
+These are slightly different measurements, the first is examining closeness of the spine head as a 3D annotation, the second is examining closeness by looking at the connection point along a segment.

  - Use the 'Closeness' button in the [search panel][4] too find **spine heads** that are close to other **spine heads**.
  - Use the 'nnDist' column in the [point list panel][5] to find spines that are connected to a segment close to other spines connection points.